dovstern/mta/README.md

 # mta
 Multi-Touch Attribution.
 Find out which channels contribute most to user conversion.
 This repo extends the implementation in https://github.com/eeghor/mta by applying so-called Simple Probabilistic Attribution Model by Shao and Li at the user/lead-path level, as opposed to just aggregate level attribution breackdown as found in that implementation.
+See mta/shao_user_level_output.py for this addition.

 ### Included Data